-Our Board currently consists of seven members.
-Our Board formally met ten times during 2020.
-Our Board has established three standing committees: the Corporate Governance and Nominating Committee, the Audit Committee and the Compensation Committee.
+Our Board currently consists of seven members and has established three standing committees: the Corporate Governance and Nominating Committee, the Audit Committee and the Compensation Committee.
+Our Board formally met eight times during 2021.

-Each committee operates under a written charter adopted by our Board, and such charters, together with our Corporate Governance Guidelines, are available on our corporate governance page at www.gulfisland.com under "Investors-Governance-Governance Documents."
+Each committee operates under a written charter adopted by our Board, and such charters, together with our Corporate Governance Guidelines, are available at www.gulfisland.com under "Investors-Governance-Governance Documents."
 The composition of each committee is reviewed annually by our Board.
-During 2020, each of our incumbent directors attended 100% (except one who attended 93%) of the aggregate of the total number of meetings of our Board and the total number of meetings held by all committees of our Board on which he or she served during the periods of his or her Board membership and committee service.
+During 2021, each of our incumbent directors (except one) attended 100% of the aggregate of the total number of meetings of our Board and the total number of meetings held by all committees of our Board on which he or she served during the periods of his or her Board membership and committee service; one of our incumbent directors was absent from our August 2021 board and committee meetings and, therefore, attended 88% of all such meetings.